The Nakayima Tree-Culture-Legends-Traditional Beliefs

 There was a settlement long before the ancient dynasty of Bito rulers of Bunyoro-Kitara.
 Following the local traditions and stories and legends of the Banyoro and Baganda, tell of a ritual site on Mubende Hill since the earliest rulers of Bunyoro-Kitara Kingdom.
 The function that this traditional ritual center played was an important one.

 Small Pox came and visited the land.
 The Bachweezi’s Kindom’s influence over the Hima pastoralists collapsed.
 The clan’s power waned, and the new dynasty of Bito rulers came into being.
 The Ritual Center and residence of the Bachweezi King came to be known as Mubende, meaning “there is another one.”
-Not another person or ruler but a complete change in the ruling power.
+Not another person or ruler but a complete change in the ruling power of the broader area of now Uganda.

 Mubende Hill reverted to its original status as the abode of a sorceress, but with a difference.
 The memory of Ndaula, the Muchweezi leader who had become defied as the god of smallpox, was perpetuated here.
 At the site of his compound, through this woman.
 She assumed the name of Ndaula’s wife, Nakayima.
 She was also referred to as Nyakahima.

 Every successive priestess has been better known by this title rather than by her name.
-It was so to the time of the demise of the last holder, Nyanjara, in 1907.
+It was so to the demise of the last holder, Nyanjara, in 1907.

-In a nutshell – what most will agree upon – A princess called Nakayima resided at this place.
+In a nutshell – what most will agree upon – A princess called Nakayima resided there.
 Her greatest miracle was said to be the prevention and cure of smallpox.
-She was consulted by both the highest and the lowest people about fertility and general ills.
-As you will see during your visit here, the traditions continue to this day, as people come with their ailments to find a cure for them.
+She consulted the highest and the lowest people about fertility and general ills.
+As you will see during your visit here, the traditions continue today, as people come with their ailments to find a cure for them.

-If you would like to include the Nakayima Tree in Mubende in your Safari – let us know.
+Let us know if you want to include the Nakayima Tree in Mubende on your Safari.